-Ian Anderson fell in love with Belize more than 20 years ago when he arrived in the country from Canada as one of the opening managers of the Ramada hotel (now the Princess hotel) in Belize City.
+Ian Anderson fell in love with Belize 25 years ago when he arrived in the country from Canada as one of the opening managers of the Ramada hotel (now the Princess hotel) in Belize City.
 Basking in the beauty of the pristine nature of western Belize, he inadvertently created one of the most iconic Belize experiences when he decided to float down a subterranean river using a simple inner tube.

 Ian soon found himself spending all of his free time in the jungle.
 At a time when few outsiders had ever heard of Belize, Ian was a true explorer, floating down jungle rivers, hiking through the rainforest, meeting friendly locals, discovering caves, and falling in love with the diversity and beauty of the plants and animals.
 On his treks, Ian made connections and with these incredibly knowledgeable and equally adventurous friends who shared with him some of their secret knowledge about the jungle.
 In the style reminiscent of Indiana Jones, Ian ventured into the area that later became the Caves Branch Lodge an area that for many years remained isolated and cut off to basic communication.